 Fire is what made us human, and without it we’d probably go back to beastliness pretty quickly.
 I hope you have mastered the most important survival tactics which include making a fire (including making fires in wet and snowy conditions).

-I include matches in my survival backpack as well as a match-less fire starter in case the matches get wet or I run out of them.
+I include matches in my survival backpack as well as a match-less fire starter (Amazon link) in case the matches get wet or I run out of them.

 Compass and Map